Nivalyx/osu-wiki/wiki/Tournaments/IntlConvertCup/2024/en.md

 ### Qualifiers

-Detailed information on the standings of the Qualifier stage can be found in [this website](https://wybin.xyz/tournaments/icc2024/stats#qualifier).
+Detailed information on the standings of the Qualifier stage can be found in [the tournament's official website](https://wybin.xyz/tournaments/icc2024/stats#qualifier).

 | Seed | Team name | Avg. rank |
 | :-: | :-- | --: |